 So it stands to reason that it would also be a good choice for a novelty pop-up establishment.
 It is especially cost effective for a high-end restaurant who wants to create a unique, short-lived dining experience for a premium price.
 One night of high-end dining will pay the cost of the container ten times over at least.

 So, do you need a steel container to help start your own pop-up revolution?
-Then don’t hesitate to get in touch on 0208 459 6972 and our friendly team will be more than happy to help.
+Then don’t hesitate to get in touch on 0208 459 6972 and our friendly team will be more than happy to discuss more about our pop-up shipping container options.